Frontier: Bolivia

 For long time a frontier existed east of Tarija in southeastern Bolivia.
-Starting in the late 16th century the Spanish saw the tribes inhabiting the eastern jungles, and the "Chiriguanos" in particular, as a threat.
-This frontier attracted Maroons and indigenous individuals who escaped Spanish rule in the Real Audiencia of Charcas.
-The frontier remained remakably stable until the late 18th century when the Spanish made some advances into the Chiriguano territory.
+Starting in the late 16th century, the Spaniards saw the tribes inhabiting the eastern jungles, and the "Chiriguanos" in particular, as a threat.
+This frontier attracted Maroons and Indigenous individuals who escaped Spanish rule in the Real Audiencia of Charcas.
+The frontier remained remarkably stable until the late 18th century when the Spanish made some advances into the Chiriguano territory.
 Later, in the second half of the 19th century a more definitive advance begun on the Chiriguano lands with the last resistance being crushed in the early 20th century.
+Aniceto Arce and other wealthy Bolivians gained control of lands of the defeated Ava Guaraní in the late 19th century establishing large cattle farming operations.
+Much of the cattle raised in eastern Chuquisaca was exported to Salta in Argentina and then across the Andes to the saltpeter works in Chile's Atacama Desert.
+Given the massivity of the cattle estates established Franciscan friar Angélico Martarelli argued around 1890 that the Chiriguano lands had been colonized by cattle rather than by settlers.

 Chile

-The Destruction of the Seven Cities (1599–1604) led to the formation of a frontier called La Frontera, with the Spanish ruling north of Biobío River and Mapuche retaining independence south of the said river.
+The Destruction of the Seven Cities (1599–1604) led to the formation of a frontier called La Frontera, with the Spaniards ruling north of Biobío River and Mapuche retaining independence south of the said river.
 Within this frontier the city of Concepción assumed the role of "military capital" of Spanish-ruled Chile.
 This informal role was given by the establishment of the Spanish Army of Arauco in the city which was financed by a payments of silver from Potosí called Real Situado.
 Santiago located at some distance from the war zone remained the political capital since 1578.